bloxstreet/support/staff-information/policies.md

 ## Resignation Policy
 {:.text-red-300}
-Resignations are **FINAL** for Middle Ranks and Low Ranks.
+Resignations are **FINAL** for ALL ranks.
 No reranks will be offered if you change your mind.
 Please think over resignations carefully.
 They are a big thing and you need to be certain.
 You **WON'T** be ranked back after you resign.
 Reranks are also not given to users who are demoted.

-**Please note the following:**
-{:.text-red-000}
-* **High Ranks** are allowed to be reranked under certain conditions using the resignation appeal form.
-* The submission of the form will only be allowed for up to *72* hours after the departure.
-* Reranks are **not** given if an HR is reranked and chooses to resign a second time.

 Please keep in mind that SHRs **can** return to BloxStreet in certain circumstances.